sapped/Authenticated-Full-Stack-Streamlit/README.md

 - The subfolders for the API, PGAdmin4, and Postgres each have ".env.template" files that you'll use to create your own ".env" files in each corresponding subdirectory.
 The ".env" files themselves are .gitignore'd
 - copy the .env.template files into new .env files.
 You should change out these default values with the real environment variables you're looking to use
 - you should gitignore your .env files so you aren't sharing any important credentials with the universe
+- create htpasswd .htpasswd -c <user> in the nginx > auth folder
+- for subsequent users, you can print to command line by switching -c to -n and then copy-pasting the hashed password result

 ### Authentication
 The nginx project.conf file puts everything behind basic htpasswd authentication by including this in the top "server" block: